RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4270-Module/Quickstart/README.md

   caption="Device activation configuration"
 />

-Then you need to put a unique **End device ID** and EUIs (**DevEUI** and **AppEUI**) as shown in Figure 15.
+3. Then input a unique **End device ID** and EUIs (**DevEUI** and **AppEUI**), as shown in **Figure 15**.
 Check if your module has a DevEUI on sticker or QR that you can scan then use this as the device unique DevEUI.

 Optionally, you can add a more descriptive **End device name** and **End device description** about your device.

-After putting all the details, you need to click **Network layer settings** to proceed on the next step.
+4. After putting all the details, click **Network layer settings** to proceed to the next step.

 :::tip 📝 NOTE:

 It is advisable to use a meaningful End device ID, End device name, and End device description that will match your device purpose.
-The End device ID `rak-device` is for illustration purpose only.
+The End device ID `rak-device` is for illustration purposes only.

 :::